SeanClosson/seanclosson.github.io/_posts/2025-08-15-Playwright-Tests.md

   * Created by Microsoft in 2020
 * Had solid documentation and active community
 * Supported TypeScript
-  * The project was using TyepScript and I felt more comfortable keeping the language consistant between logic and testing
+  * My project was using TyepScript and I felt more comfortable keeping the language consistant between logic and testing

 While I am not a QA tester, I feel it's useful for me to be familiar with the various technologies used so that I can assist in making decisions that are in the best interest of the client and keep the project on schedule.
 So that I don't get too rusty, I will use Playwright tests for this site as well!